onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Template Constructs.rst

 Heat Files Support (get_file)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Heat Templates may contain the inclusion of text files into Heat templates via the Heat get_file directive.
-This may be used, for example, to define a common "user-data" script, or to inject files into a VM on startup via the "personality" property.
+A VNF's Heat Orchestration Template may contain the inclusion of text files containing scripts or configuration files.
+The ``get_file`` intrinsic function returns the content of a file into a Heat Orchestration Template.

-Support for Heat Files is subject to the following limitations:
+The support for the ``get_file`` intrinsic function in ECOMP is subject to the following limitations:

 .. req::
     :id: R-76718